kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 ### Fetch kubeconfig for internal clients

-To fetch a kubeconfig for use by clients inside the hosting cluster, use the `kubectl kubestellar get-internal-kubeconfig` command.
+To fetch a kubeconfig for use by clients inside the hosting cluster, use the `kubectl kubestellar get-internal-kubeconfig -n kubestellar` command.
 It takes the following on the command line.

 - `-o $output_pathname`, saying where to write the kubeconfig.
 This